wapmorgan/Threadable/README.md

 But what if you need do few jobs simultaneously?
 You can create few instances of your worker, but it will be pain in the a$$ to manipulate and synchronize them.
 In this case you can use `WorkerPool`, which takes care of following this:

-1. Start new workers in the beginning.
+1. Start new workers at the beginning.
 2. Dispatch your payload when you call **sendData** to any idle worker*.
 3. Create new workers or delete redundant workers when you change **poolSize**.
 4. Accept result of workers when they done and marks them as idle.